What is sports coaching?

 Dealing with failure

-No one enjoys losing but this is often an inevitable part of sport.
-So, an important aspect of a sports coach's role is to support athletes through loss and to help them to see their failure not as an end, but as the beginning of a new journey.
+No one enjoys losing, but this is often an inevitable part of sport.
+So, an important aspect of a sports coach's role is to support athletes through loss and help them see their failure not as an end, but as the beginning of a new journey.

 Recovering from injury

-Injury can have a massive psychological effect, not only on professional athletes but on those that love sport and training.
+Injury can have a massive psychological effect, not only on professional athletes but on those who love sport and training.

 Athletes who suddenly find themselves cooped up at home for weeks on end, unable to train, can quickly become frustrated, bored and disheartened.
 Being in pain can also have a negative impact on their emotional well-being, requiring extra support from sports coaches to keep them focused on recovery.